SerenityOS/serenity/Base/usr/share/man/man7/Mitigations.md

-The kernel applies a exploit mitigation technique where vulnerable data related to the state of a process is separated out into it's own region in memory which is always remmaped as read-only after it's initialized or updated.
+The kernel applies a exploit mitigation technique where vulnerable data related to the state of a process is separated out into it's own region in memory which is always remapped as read-only after it's initialized or updated.
 This means that an attacker needs more than an arbitrary kernel write primitive to be able to elevate a process to root for example.